daisy2023/flo-exercise/README.md

   - For each eligible job, it pushes a message into a job queue (e.g., SQS, RabbitMQ) describing the work to be done (documents to aggregate, processing details).

 **3. Workers & Queues**
-  - A worker is subscribed to the queue.
+  - Every worker is subscribed to the queue.
   - **Fetch Worker**: retrieves documents & files → pushes results to Aggregation Queue.
   - **Aggregation Worker**: aggregates tabular + file data → pushes results to Processing Queue.
   - **Image/PDF Worker**: generates PDF reports, stores them in S3 → pushes results to Notification Queue.